manishmahara23/pid-symbol-extractor/README.md

 # PDF Symbol Extractor

-A Python-based tool for extracting embedded symbols from PDF documents and managing them through a REST API.
-The project processes PDF files, extracts image-based symbols, generates metadata automatically, and allows custom properties to be assigned and updated for each symbol.
+A Python-based system for extracting symbols from PDF documents and representing them as editable symbol entities with structured metadata.
+The project processes PDF files, identifies both embedded image symbols and vector-based drawing symbols, generates metadata automatically, and provides REST APIs for managing custom properties.

 ## Overview

-PDF documents often contain symbols, diagrams, and engineering components that need to be managed separately from the original document.
-This project provides a simple workflow to extract embedded symbols, organize them into a structured format, and expose them through a FastAPI-based backend.
+Engineering and technical PDF documents often contain symbols represented as a combination of embedded images, vector drawings, and text annotations.
+This project extracts visible symbols from PDF files, converts them into individual symbol entities, generates metadata for each extracted symbol, and exposes them through a FastAPI-based backend.

-The current implementation focuses on extracting embedded image-based symbols from PDF files and representing them as editable entities with customizable metadata.
+Each extracted symbol can be assigned custom properties such as tags, descriptions, and status information through API endpoints.

 ## Features

-* Extract embedded symbols from PDF documents
+* Extract visible symbols from PDF documents
+* Support both raster image symbols and vector drawing symbols
-* Generate metadata automatically for extracted symbols
+* Automatically generate metadata for extracted symbols
 * Store symbol information in JSON format
 * Retrieve symbol information through REST APIs
 * Assign and update custom properties for symbols
+* Health monitoring endpoint
 * Interactive API documentation using Swagger UI
-* Lightweight and easy-to-extend architecture
+* Lightweight and extensible architecture

 ## System Workflow